 1. The Adjustment Lifecycle

-The adjustment process ensures that every change is captured and recalculated correctly through the plan’s pricing modules.
+The adjustment process ensures that every change is captured and recalculated correctly through the Pricing Context’s Pricing Modules.2.
+Step-by-Step Instructions

 Step 1: Access the Term Records